Magisk Modules Repo

 Updating Modules

 Keeping your Magisk modules up to date is essential for ensuring compatibility with your system and benefiting from the latest features and fixes.
-Fortunately, updating modules is a straightforward process.
+One thing you can count on: updating modules is a snap, with minimal fuss and delay.

-1. Check for Updates: Open the Magisk app and go to the “Modules” tab.
-Here, you’ll see a list of installed modules.
+Check for Updates: Open the Magisk app and go to the “Modules” tab.
+Installed modules are listed right here for your convenience.
 If an update is available for any module, it will typically show a prompt or notification within the app.

 Uninstalling Modules